MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

 ## Windows Server Container

-Windows Server Containers share a kernel with the Container Host and all other running Windows Server Container.
+Windows Server Containers provide an isolated, portable, and resource controlled operating environment for running applications and hosting processes.
+Windows Server Containers provide isolation between the container, host, and other containers running on the host through process and namespace isolation.
+When running Windows Server Containers, the container hosts’ kernel is shared with all containers, and processes from all containers are visible on the host.

 ### Create Container